MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 input stimuli are presented to a piece of code and the resulting output is compared to expected results.
 Any deviation indicates a change in behaviour.

-This functional testing is a continuum from fine to course grained.
+This functional testing is a continuum from fine to coarse grained.

 The finest grained end is "unit testing" where code units are tested.
 This usually means individual procedures.
 This testing is very good at isolating